 Shiplap panelling can really make a country style bathroom.

 These are just some of my favourite Country Style images which range from a cute cottage in the English countryside, to an Arizona farmhouse and onto a grand Australian cattle station.
-I love the entire range, mainly because although it is a style, it is an enduring one.
+I love the entire range, mainly because although it is a style, it is an enduring one rather than an amazingly on-trend one.
 Many of these room images have been around for a very long time, as have the houses, and I still love them.
 Nothing is too on-trend or perfect and certainly nothing has appeared on a recent reality TV show.
 This last point, I find particularly comforting!

 The look is honest, comfortable and timeless – so to recap